yoda-pa/yoda/README.md

 #### love

-This command can be used to maintain a profile of someone you love.
+This command can be used to maintain a profile of someone you love, take notes and remember what they like.

 ![](https://raw.githubusercontent.com/yoda-pa/yoda/master/screencasts/love.gif)